Jeremy Soule

-Jeremy Soule (/soʊl/ SOHL; born December 19, 1975) is an American composer of soundtracks for film, television, and video games.
+Jeremy Soule (/soʊl/ SOHL; born February 15, 1975) is an American composer of soundtracks for film, television, and video games.
 He has composed soundtracks for over 60 games and over a dozen other works during his career, including The Elder Scrolls, Guild Wars, Total Annihilation, and the Harry Potter series.

 He became an employee of Square in 1994 after several years of private composition studies.
 After finishing the soundtrack to Secret of Evermore in 1995, he left to join Humongous Entertainment, where he composed for several children's games as well as Total Annihilation, his first award-winning score.
 In 2000, he left to form his own music production company, Soule Media, later called Artistry Entertainment.
 In 2005, he founded DirectSong, a record label that published digital versions of his soundtracks as well as those of classical composers.
 DirectSong remained active until 2019.

 Soule's works have been played in several live concerts such as the Symphonic Game Music Concert in Germany and the international Play!
 A Video Game Symphony concert series.
 While many of his works are orchestral, he considers himself someone who creates more than just one type of music.
 Several of Soule's soundtracks were created with the help of his brother, Julian Soule.

 Early life

-Soule was born in 1975 in Keokuk, Iowa to a public school music teacher father and a graphic designer mother.
+Soule was born in Iowa to a public school music teacher father and a graphic designer mother.
 He became interested in music and symphony orchestras at the age of five.
 Soule began taking piano lessons at an early age and became entranced with music, even writing music notation in the margins of his math homework; after his teachers and his father realized his talent, he began taking private lessons with professors from Western Illinois University when he was in sixth grade.
 He claims to have earned the equivalent of a master's degree in composition before completing high school; however, as he never enrolled in the school, he did not earn a degree.
 He was split between trying to become a concert pianist and a composer when he grew up; he ended up deciding to become a composer once he realized how difficult it would be to do both.

 While playing video games as a child, Soule came to believe that the experience they created could be greatly enhanced by having a better musical score.
 After completing high school, he took a year to create a portfolio showcasing what he felt video game scores should sound like.
 Soule sent the tape to LucasArts and Square.
 Square very much appreciated the portfolio; he does not believe that LucasArts ever listened to his tapes as they had a "no unsolicited package" policy.
 Soule began working at Square in Seattle only two weeks after first submitting his demo tapes.